-The closest Turkish Süper Lig title race in years came to a familiar conclusion earlier this month.
+The closest Turkish Süper Lig title race in years came to a familiar conclusion in May 2018.
 Central to Galatasaray being crowned champions was the appointment of Fatih Terim for a fourth term in December 2017.
-Revered in Istanbul, the ‘Emperor’ has an unprecedented record of success at Galatasaray, with this his seventh league win.
+Revered in Istanbul, the ‘Emperor’ has an unprecedented record of success at Galatasaray, with his seventh league win.

 His greatest spell came during his first term, between 1996 and 2000, with four successive leagues and European honours.
 Every Emperor needs talented men on the ground to lead the troops, though.
 Nicknamed the ‘Comandante‘, for Terim, that man was Gheorghe Hagi.

 Already established as an international superstar, Hagi landed in Istanbul at the age of 31 fresh from a personally unsatisfying spell at Barcelona.
 His time at the Camp Nou was plagued by injuries and poor form, with a move agreed in early August 1996 as Galatasaray beat Kevin Keegan’s Newcastle to his signature.
 There was initial scepticism over the deal in the press, with widespread reports that he was actually 35, but Hagi ignored these rumours.
 He insisted he would let his performances on the pitch prove the doubters wrong.

 It didn’t take long for that to happen, with Hagi scoring 43 minutes into his debut at Vanspor.
 With 10 minutes left on the clock, he got his second to seal a 2-1 win, foreshadowing how important he was to become for his new team.
 Scoring the winner in his next game against Trabzonspor, Hagi’s first year at the Ali Sami Yen brought a total of 14 goals in 30 league games, with Galatasaray ending eight points clear of Beşiktaş to secure their first title in three years.